aartisr/heimdall-electra/README.md

 ---

-## Pre-registered Experiments
+## Pre-register Before You Look

-Pre-registered experiments lock the hypothesis, metrics, and analysis plan **before** data is evaluated.
-This is the scientifically rigorous path — outputs are written to an append-only ledger and a portable audit bundle.
+Pre-registered experiments lock the hypothesis, metrics, and analysis plan **before** evaluation.
+Their outputs are written to an append-only local ledger and a portable audit bundle, so a later reader can see what was planned, what artifacts were used, and what was produced.

 ```bash
 mkdir -p data/local/runs